mist64/c64ref/kernal/kernal_dh.md

    write the entries for this current logical file.
 Thus, just CLC and RTS.
 5. If the number of open files (plus one) after decrement is not equal to the value in the X register, the current logical file being closed is not the last entry in the table.
 In this case, move the last entries in the three tables (device number, secondary address, logical file number) to the current logical file entries.
 Before this move,the last entry is pointed to by 98 and the current entry by the X register.
 6. CLC and RTS.

-CLRCHN
-FFCC
+# CLRCHN FFCC

-Called by: JSR at A447/C447 in BASIC's Error Message Handler, JSR at ABB7/CBB7 in BASIC's INPUT#, JSR at E37B/E467 in BA- SIC's Warm Start, JSR at F6F4/F777 in Test for STOP Key, JSR at F716/F799 in Error Message Handler.
+**Called by**: JSR at A447/C447 in BASIC's Error Message Handler, JSR at ABB7/CBB7 in BASIC's INPUT#, JSR at E37B/E467 in BA- SIC's Warm Start, JSR at F6F4/F777 in Test for STOP Key, JSR at F716/F799 in Error Message Handler.